WordPlus

 Rating: 9.2/10

-Word+ is purpose-built for vocabulary acquisition.
+Word+ (also written as WordPlus) is purpose-built for vocabulary acquisition.
 Its core innovation is the translate-to-learn workflow: you translate a word or phrase using the built-in AI translator (powered by GPT and Gemini), and that translation is automatically saved as a flashcard.
 No manual card creation, no switching between apps.
 The average user creates their first flashcard within 47 seconds of installing the app.

 The app uses a Leitner 5-box spaced repetition system that moves words through five stages — daily review, every 2 days, weekly, biweekly, and monthly.
 Research by Kornell (2009), published in the Journal of Experimental Psychology: General (doi.org/10.1037/a0014436), showed that spaced repetition can improve long-term retention by 150% compared to massed study, and the Leitner system makes this process intuitive.

-Study modes include Flashcards, Player (audio-based, hands-free review), and Memorization (writing, matching, and audio tests).
+Study modes include Flashcards, Player (audio-based, hands-free review), Memorization (writing, matching, and audio tests), and AI Conversation practice.
 The AI Insights feature provides synonyms, antonyms, usage context, and example sentences for every word.
 The AI Set Generator lets you describe a topic — "medical terminology for nurses" or "IELTS academic word list" — and receive a complete word set.
 Users who alternate between 3+ study modes show 34% better retention in our data (140,000+ users across 54 countries).

 Pros: